How to Make Strategy Workshops More Creative

 Use some invented ‘future world’ scenarios to help in long-term planning.
 For example, let’s imagine a future world where people can no longer socialise in large groups, or where the motor vehicle has been banned.
 (Use whatever scenario is relevant to your task.)
 Then use this to inform your discussions.

 One of the most popular future world exercises is called ‘Heaven and ‘Hell’.
 You ask one team to imagine ‘heaven’ - a future world scenario where all your hopes and dreams come true and you ask the other to imagine ‘hell’ a future world where everything goes wrong.
 Then, you ask each team to step back and reflect.
-The heaven' team reflects and captures actions that will ‘make heaven a reality.
+The ‘heaven' team reflects and captures actions that will ‘make heaven a reality.
 The hell team reflects and captures actions that ‘avoid hell happening’.
-The exercise generates fresh perspectives on future planning.
+This exercise generates fresh perspectives on future planning.

 3 Don’t forget the playful bits